F.A.Q. for Students

 - Classroom Disruptions

 - Drastic change in behavior/hygiene

-I got an email for an appointment, now what?
+I got an email to schedule an appointment, now what?

-Make sure that you attend your appointment.
+Make sure that you click on the link and schedule a meeting with your hearing officer.
+It is important to attend your appointment.
 Be on time and please be prepared to discuss the incident.
 A decision on your situation has not been made yet, so it is important that you show up for the meeting to explain your side of the situation.
 If you fail to show a decision will be made in your absence.